The 15 Best Yoga Poses to Build Better Balance

 4. Wider is More Stable

-If you have trouble balancing in standing poses, take your feet wider apart toward the sides of your mat for a more stable base.
+If you have trouble balancing in standing poses, step your feet wider apart toward the sides of your mat for a more stable base.
 On the other hand, if you are looking to challenge your balance, take the feet closer together.

 Mountain Pose (Tadasana)

-Sanskrit Meaning: Tada (Mountain)
+Sanskrit Meaning: Tada (Mountain) Asana (Pose)

 Yoga Level: Beginner